moxietoolkit/srd/source/1-system/2-gamemaster/2-story-rolls.md

 ---
 title: 'Story Rolls'
 sourcebook: 'Grimwild'
+metadescription: 'Discover how to use story rolls and the GM crucible in the Moxie tabletop RPG system to resolve narrative questions, inspire creativity, and drive emergent gameplay.'
 ---

-Roll to disclaim decision-making, letting the dice decide story questions when you don’t want to, like an NPC’s reaction, off-screen action, or how good or bad something that just happened is.
+Roll to disclaim decision-making, letting the dice decide story questions when you don't want to, like an NPC's reaction, off-screen action, or how good or bad something that just happened is.
 You can also collapse any rule back to a story roll when there's no specific mechanic to map it to.
 Roll dice based on the odds of a favorable outcome for the chosen perspective. _Are you rolling for the fish or the fisherman?_

 Use **1d for Bad Odds, 2d for Even Odds** and **3d for Good Odds**.